Alex-Holzer/Code_Snippets/apply_mapping.md

     add_time: Union[int, float]
 ) -> DataFrame:
     """
-    Add or subtract time from a timestamp column in a PySpark DataFrame.
+    Add or subtract time from a timestamp column in a PySpark DataFrame, maintaining the timestamp data type.

     Args:
         df (DataFrame): Input DataFrame.